Part Three – The Legacy of Wounded Knee

 Despite all the treachery, abuse and heartache, there was one shining moment during this short time of relative freedom.
 Spirit answered my prayer for someone to love who would love me in return.
 The moment I saw her, this beautiful, tall, shy girl with the long blonde hair, I knew I had met the love of my life.
 She became my Cat Dancing, the woman who stood by me through all the hard times to come.

-I did not like working for Charles Land.
-So I told him I was quitting.
+I did not like working for Charles Land so I told him I was quitting.
 He said I could not do that.
 He threatened me and even told my mom that he “owned me!”
 I told him no one owns me so I left his house and I never went back.
 I went back to the work release and told them I quit working for him and began going out to look for another job.
 A few days later I was told I could not quit that job and I had to return to working for him and staying with him.
 Charles Land clearly wielded a lot of clout.

 I left and Cat took me to my mom’s where I explained everything to her and my family.
 My brother took me to a phone where I called the F.B.I. office in Huntsville, AL and told them my situation.
 They said there was nothing they could do.
 I went to see my dad and let him know what all was going on.
 He said he would talk to the police there.
 My dad was a fireman and worked at city hall right next to the police department so he knew them all and would see what he could do.
 In the meantime I needed to go back to the work release center and try to get them to do the right thing so Cat took me back to Pensacola.
 When I called they said no I could not come back there and that they were going to arrest me.
-I asked what for and they said I was supposed to be staying with Charles Land and since I wasn’t, they considered it an escape.
+I asked why and they said I was supposed to be staying with Charles Land and since I wasn’t, they considered it an escape.
 Once again I was arrested and placed in jail.

 While in jail I called my mom and my dad.
 My dad said I should call him back the next day.
 I did and he said he had talked to some of his friends at the police dept and that they would help get me out of Florida but I would have to play along with them and do as they said.
 He said not to worry they would release me once they brought me back up there.